kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 	snakemake -p out.txt

 ## Using configuration files
 Instead of specifying the list of sample names in the Snakefile, you can also put them into a configuration file.
-This helps to separate workflow logic from dataset specific parame
+This helps to separate workflow logic (which tools to run and in which order) from dataset specific parameters (list of samples, etc.).

+First let's create a configuration file called

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzczMjQwMTUsLTEyMjkwNzIyOTNdfQ
+eyJoaXN0b3J5IjpbLTE1NjkyOTMzMTMsLTEyMjkwNzIyOTNdfQ
 ==
 -->